Where to start

 Public sector graduate scheme recruiters will feature at our Graduate Schemes and Internships Fair in Michaelmas.

-The Public sector graduate scheme directory is a resource on Handshake.
+The Public sector graduate scheme directory and An Unofficial Guide to Civil Service Applications are resources on Handshake.

 You can join the public sector at any stage in your career.
 Even the graduate schemes are not just for those straight out of university, and the personal and professional skills you gain in other areas may well be transferable to the public sector.